dariemcarlosdev/SecureCleanApiWaf/docs/PROBLEMDETAILS-CUSTOMIZATION-GUIDE.md

 ### 3. Test with Postman

-1. Import the SecureCleanApiWaf collection
+1. Import the CleanArchitecture.ApiTemplate collection
 2. Get a token from `/api/v1/auth/token`
 3. Try various endpoints with invalid inputs
 4. Check the response body for custom properties

 ---

-## 🎯 Recommended Approach for SecureCleanApiWaf
+## ??
+Recommended Approach for CleanArchitecture.ApiTemplate

-**Use Method 1 (CustomizeProblemDetails)** - Already implemented! ✅
+**Use Method 1 (CustomizeProblemDetails)** - Already implemented! ?

 This approach is:
-- ✅ Simple to maintain
+- ?
+Simple to maintain
-- ✅ Consistent across all endpoints
+- ?
+Consistent across all endpoints
-- ✅ Automatic - no changes needed in controllers
+- ?
+Automatic - no changes needed in controllers
-- ✅ Visible in Swagger UI
+- ?
+Visible in Swagger UI
-- ✅ Production-ready
+- ?
+Production-ready

 ---

-## 🚀 Production Best Practices
+## ??
+Production Best Practices

 ### 1. Environment-Specific Properties